agb32/cosmadoc/docs/source/acl.md

 By default, POSIX file system control is defined by user, group and world permissions, which can be read, write or execute.

+However, more fine-grained control is also possible, though please note that it is easy to forget that this is in place, i.e. an `ls` will not show it, and you will need to use the `getfacl` command instead.

 To give a specific user read access to a file, you can use:

 ```